cypress-io/cypress/examples/visual-testing-with-applitools/README.md

 See [src/Chart.spec.js](src/Chart.spec.js)

+Note: run `npm install` in this folder to symlink `cypress-react-unit-test` dependency.

 The `cy.eyes*` commands are ignored during local interactive run.
 On CI, the `cy.eyes*` send the snapshots to Applitools servers to be analyzed and compared against the baseline images.

 ![Test result](images/result.png)